deBubz/StudyNotes/y2s1/secfun/w09/week9notes.md

 ### MiTM

 Suppose `A` and `B` performs DH key exchange, but `E` owns the communication channel and can intercepts traffic without the knowledge of `A` and `B`

+> `E` now can replace what is sent with its own keys

 - shared for `A` and `E` is `g^ax mod p`
 - shared for `B` and `E` is `g^bx mod p`